hashrocket/tilex/README.md

 ### License

 Tilex is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+Please see [LICENSE](/LICENSE.md) for more information.

 ---